thigu/terraform-kubernetes-helm-gcp/README.md

 ### network-module
 The folder contains Terraform definition to network elements like VPC network.
 It was placed alone to be create before any other element using Terraform.

 ### cluster-module
 This folder contains all definitions to K8s cluster.

 ### deploy-module
 The folder contains all configurations to deploy the Guestbook application (and dependencies) after network and cluster provisioning tasks.
 The deployment includes a Helm resource responsible to download the helm package (including Redis package) and install it to cluster.
 The deploy module also creates an ingress to created to allow external access to the application.

+## faq
+1. After initialize Terraform and start the "apply" subcommand, the process stops a timeout error.
+If you have any Internet connectivity problem could happen an error.
+It is not really a problem.
+Terraform could continue the creating process where it stoped before.
+So run again the command below to finish the process:

+'''
+$ terraform apply
+'''
+2. The create process has finished but the URL http://cloud.thiagofmleite.com returns HTTP 404 error.
+Considering that process includes ingress service it requires some time to be done.
+Wait for 5 minutes and try again.